Declan Napier: Reception

 The character has been popular in terms of his appearance.
 Nick Levine of media reporting website Digital Spy claimed in a section aimed specifically at gay readers, that Declan (played by Sorensen at the time) was one of the main reasons to tune into Neighbours after its move in the UK to Five.
 Levine was commenting on the character's appearance and favoured the character different occasions branding him as 'something nice to look at' and has commented that he is a 'fittie'.

 ATV New Network also said that the reason Declan is so popular with viewers was because of Sorensen's acting abilities and good looks.
 Both Five and Sorensen spoke out about how the character is one of Neighbours most popular characters.
 Channel Five's Holy Soap website praised the character's heroism in scenes where he rescued Josh during the dance party roof collapse, they also said it is one of the character's most memorable scenes.

 Ruth Deller of entertainment website Lowculture included Declan in her February 2009 feature about soap characters she loathes because of his behavior upon finding out Bridget is pregnant.
 She said "Don't go all woobie on us, Napier.
 You got your girlfriend pregnant, deal with it."

+Following Bridget's death, a critic for the Daily Record commented on Declan's temper, writing "When it comes to holding back his feelings, Declan isn't exactly good at it.
+Quite the opposite in fact.
+When he first met his father a couple of years ago, he was so angry with him that he wanted to kill him.
+He's also spent lots of his time stomping moodily around when things haven't gone his way.
+So, perhaps Steph should hire herself a bodyguard or five, because the teenager is on the warpath after discovering that she was responsible for the accident that caused Bridget's death."